 A traumatic brain injury (TBI) is a condition that sadly affects many veterans.
-TBIs can affect many aspects of a veteran’s life, from physical issues to cognitive problems.
-If you are a military veteran who’s considering applying for veterans disability benefits with a brain injury or appealing a denied claim, it’s important to have a good understanding of what the process entails.
+TBIs can affect different aspects of a veteran’s life, from physical issues to cognitive problems.
+If you’re a veteran considering applying for VA disability benefits with a brain injury, we’ll explain what the process entails.

 Qualifying for Veterans Disability Benefits with a Brain Injury

-Before you apply for veterans disability benefits with a brain injury, it’s important to find out what the standard eligible requirements are.
-According to the U.S. Department of Veteran Affairs, qualified veterans must have received an honorable discharge from service and have a disability caused by active military service.
+Before you apply for veterans disability benefits, you need to know the eligibility requirements.
+According to the U.S. Department of Veteran Affairs, qualified veterans must have an honorable discharge as well as a service-connected disability.

-When determining your eligibility for veterans disability benefits with a brain injury, it’s important to have the full support of your doctor.
-Your doctor may be able to provide evidence of how TBI personally affects you and if it’s directly related to any other ailment that you’ve been diagnosed with.
+It’s important to have the full support of your doctor when you apply for VA disability with a brain injury.
+That’s because your doctor may be able to provide evidence of how your TBI personally affects you.
+In addition, your doctor may know if it’s directly related to any other disabling health issues.
 The schedule rating for TBI falls under diagnostic code 4.124a neurological conditions and convulsive disorders.
-Veterans can refer to the section to gain a better understanding of what the VA may be looking for in a claim, and to find out what their disability rating may be.
+Veterans can refer to the section to gain a better understanding of what the VA may look for in claims.
+This section also holds on how the VA assigns your disability rating.

 Determining a VA Rating for TBI

-The VA assigns a disability rating to each veteran who applies for veteran disability benefits.
-These ratings range from 0%-100% and help the VA determine what your earnings capacity may be based on your medical diagnosis.
+The VA assigns a disability rating to each veteran who applies for VA disability benefits.
+These ratings can range anywhere from 0%-100%.
+They can also help the VA determine what your earnings capacity is based on your medical diagnosis.

-There are three main areas of dysfunction that may result from TBI.
-These dysfunctions are cognitive, emotional/behavioral, and physical.
-If you’ve been diagnosed with a particular condition, it will likely fall under its diagnostics code.
-If you do not have a distinct diagnosis, you will be referred to the table titled “Evaluation of Cognitive Impairment and Other Residuals of TBI Not Other Classified” for a VA rating determination.
+There are three main areas of dysfunction that may result from your brain injury.
+These areas are cognitive, emotional/behavioral, and physical.
+If your doctor diagnosed you with a particular condition, then it likely falls under its diagnostics code.
+Don’t already have a distinct diagnosis?
+Then review the “Evaluation of Cognitive Impairment and Other Residuals of TBI Not Other Classified” table for a VA rating determination.

-The “Evaluation of Cognitive Impairment and Other Residuals of TBI Not Other Classified” table evaluates the residuals of TBI that have not already been classified.
+The “Evaluation of Cognitive Impairment and Other Residuals of TBI Not Other Classified” table evaluates TBI residuals of TBI not already classified.
 Using this chart, the VA will determine your level of impairment based on specific criteria.
-Each impairment level is classified as either 0, 1, 2, 3, or total and coordinates with a VA rating percentage for TBI.
+Each impairment level is classified as 0, 1, 2, 3, or total and coordinates with a VA rating percentage for TBI.

-Appealing a denied veterans disability claim for TBI can be challenging.
-For many people, turning to a VA accredited attorney can provide needed support during the entire application process.
-Legal representatives know the system in its entirety and can help you every step of the way.
+Appealing a denied veterans disability claim for your TBI can be challenging.
+For many people, turning to a VA accredited attorney is the best option.
+Legal representatives help more than 4 in every 5 disabled vets get the benefits they earned from the VA through military service.